Erich Schutt

-Erich Schutt is a German retired photographer and photo-journalist.
-He was at his most prolific in the German Democratic Republic (East Germany: 1949–1989) during the 1950s, 60s, 70s and 80s.
-Since 1990 his work has continued to draw interest and to feature in exhibition displays, as many of the subjects that he photographed, from the lignite-fuelled power station Vetschauvast on the edge of his home town to the traditional Sorbian artefacts and costumery that were still relatively mainstream during the middle decades of the twentieth century, retreat rapidly beyond living memory.
+Erich Schutt (21 June 1931 – 19 November 2023) was a German photographer and photo-journalist.
+He was at his most prolific in the German Democratic Republic (East Germany: 1949–1989) during the 1950s, 1960s, 1970s, and 1980s.
+Since German reunification in 1990, his work has continued to draw interest and to feature in exhibition displays, as many of the subjects that he photographed, from the lignite-fuelled power station Vetschauvast on the edge of his home town to the traditional Sorbian artefacts and costumery that were still relatively mainstream during the middle decades of the twentieth century, retreat rapidly beyond living memory.

 Life and works

 Erich Schutt was born at Vetschau in the flatlands west of Cottbus about eighteen months before the Hitler government took power.
-Fifty years earlier the region had been overwhelmingly Sorbian speaking, but in the German countryside, as in the remoter corners of France, Belgium and Britain, the centralising nationalism of the age meant that use of regional languages was powerfully discouraged.
+Fifty years earlier the region had been overwhelmingly Sorbian speaking, but in the German countryside, as in the remoter corners of France, Belgium, and Britain, the centralising nationalism of the age meant that use of regional languages was powerfully discouraged.
 Nevertheless, Schutt's mother Anna, who kept the house and looked after the little animals accommodated in the garden in case of special meals, is described as "Sorbian".
 His father, Alfred Schutt, worked at Vetschau station, where he was responsible for looking after the points on the track.
 As a school boy Schutt was already taking photographs round the town with the camera "Agfa Box" he had received as a particularly lavish birthday present, until he handed it in to the Russian commander after the entire region fell under Soviet Military Administration in 1945.
 (Private ownership of cameras was forbidden in the Soviet occupation zone at this time.)

-In 1947 Schutt embarked on an apprenticeship in pharmacy, working in the photography department of a Vetschau business called "Spreewald-Drogerie Petzold".
+In 1947, Schutt embarked on an apprenticeship in pharmacy, working in the photography department of a Vetschau business called "Spreewald-Drogerie Petzold".
 Tasks in which he gained proficiency included selling film and the uses of a darkroom.
 After three years he moved on to the "Foto-Brausewetter" specialist photography business in Cottbus.
 The heart of the business was a large photo-laboratory employing ten laboratory assistants.
-Schutt mastered the technical skills needed to develop, copy and enlarge photographs.
+Schutt mastered the technical skills needed to develop, copy, and enlarge photographs.